-Finally, this simulation uses the same set of 20 legitimate and 20 phishing emails for both testing and long-term memory construction.
-The lack of a "training" step in modelling and the similarity between training and testing data might sway the simulation results.
+Last, the current simulation tests users on only 20 legitimate and 20 phishing emails.
+One has to note that the same 40 emails are also used in long-term memory construction.
+The lack of a 'training' step in modelling and the similarity between training and testing data might sway the simulation results.
 Future work should utilize more representative email datasets.